-The testis is a male gonad.
-It’s homologous with the ovary in the female.
-It’s a mobile organ and is located in every half of the scrotal sac.
-The functions of the testis contain generation of spermatozoa and secretion of testosterone (or dihydrotestosterone), a male hormone, responsible for the development and maintenance of the secondary sex characteristics of the maleness.
+The Testis is situated in every half of the scrotal sac.
+It is a male gonad that is homologous with the ovary in the female.
+Testis is one of the mobile organs of the body.
+It possesses the various functions, such as – generation of spermatozoa and secretion of testosterone or dihydrotestosterone (a male hormone), it is responsible for the development and maintenance of the secondary sex characteristics of the maleness.

 Shape And Measurements